Evernote/evernote-cloud-sdk-ios/README.md

 ### Register for an Evernote API key (and secret)...

 You can do this on the [Evernote Developers portal page](http://dev.evernote.com/documentation/cloud/).
 Most applications will want to do this-- it's easy and instant.
+During development, you will point your app at Evernote's "sandbox" development environment.
+When you are ready to test on production, we will upgrade your key.
+(You can create test accounts on sandbox by just going to [sandbox.evernote.com](http://sandbox.evernote.com)).

 ### ...or get a Developer Token